rosewood69/Survey-Form/README.md

 # Survey-Form
-This is my freeCodeCamp Certification Project.
+This is my freeCodeCamp Certification project of Responsive Web Design.
 This project is based on HTML &amp; CSS.